Nissan Gloria: Eighth generation (Y31; 1987)

-Ninth generation Y32
+Ninth generation (Y32; 1991)

+Most of the information in this article was translated from the Nissan Gloria article on Japanese Wikipedia at :ja:日産・グロリア.

-This generation was introduced June 1991, and was offered as a sedan; a center "B" pillar was added to improve vehicle solidity, and improve crash worthiness, but is obscured behind side window glass and frameless side windows.
+This generation was introduced June 1991, and was offered as a sedan; a centre "B" pillar was added to improve vehicle solidity, and improve crash worthiness, but is obscured behind side window glass and frameless side windows.
 The VG series engine continues to be offered with the 5-speed computer-controlled automatic transmission, with the 4-speed offered with the RD28 diesel engine.
 A manual transmission was no longer offered.

 Trim levels offered were the Gran Turismo SV, Grand Turismo, and the top level vehicle is called the Gran Turismo ULTIMA.
 Other trim levels offered were the Brougham VIP type C, Brougham G, Brougham, Classic SV and the Classic.

 By then, the popularity of the Nissan Cima affected sales of the Gloria, as sales were not as high as in past generations.

-Tenth generation Y33
+Tenth generation (Y33; 1995)

+Most of the information in this article was translated from the Nissan Gloria article on Japanese Wikipedia at :ja:日産・グロリア.

-The Y33 series Nissan Gloria is given a body restyle and introduced June 1995.
-Major changes were the introduction of the newly developed VQ series engine, and replacing the VG series, with the VQ30DET turbo utilizing an intercooler and DOHC valvetrain architecture.
-AWD is introduced only on the RB25DET, including Nissan's ATTESA E-TS.
-The diesel RD28 is now only available with a 4-speed automatic transmission.
-Due to economic pressure, some of the trim levels are discontinued, leaving the Gran Turismo type X, Gran Turismo Ultima, Gran Turismo SV, Gran Turismo S, Gran Turismo, Brougham VIP, Brougham and the Brougham J.
+The Y33 series Nissan Gloria received a full restyle on the existing platform; it was introduced in June 1995.
+Major changes were the introduction of the newly developed VQ series engine, replacing the VG series, with the top VQ30DET turbo utilizing an intercooler and DOHC valvetrain architecture.
+This was also the first Gloria to introduce optional four-wheel drive, only with the RB25DET engine and including Nissan's ATTESA E-TS system.
+The diesel RD28 was now only available with a 4-speed automatic transmission.
+Due to economic pressure, some of the trim levels are discontinued, leaving the Gran Turismo type X, Gran Turismo Ultima, Gran Turismo SV, Gran Turismo S, Gran Turismo, Brougham VIP, Brougham, and the Brougham J.

 The four-door sedan is no longer offered, leaving the four-door hardtop as the only bodystyle.

+In the GCC market, the Gloria was introduced alongside the Infiniti Q45 in late 1996 for the 1997 model year, where both models were marketed and sold under the "Al Safwa Class" moniker.
+Two trims were available for the 1997 model, based on the Japanese market's Brougham J and Brougham VIP.
+From the 1998 model onwards, those two trims were replaced in favour of the Gran Turismo and Gran Turismo SV.
+All Gulf-spec Glorias came with a 3.0 litre VQ30DE V6.
+Sales ended after the year 2000 with no immediate successor.